- MEET STAHL VISION

 - Contact Us

-At a Glance: If you have cataracts, you are not alone.
+At a Glance: How do you know if you have cataracts in your eyes?
+The first symptoms of a cataract include: night-time glare from headlights, difficulty driving into the morning or evening sun, difficulty driving at night in the rain.
+Early signs you may developing a cataract include frequent changes in your glasses prescription, and feeling your last glasses change didn’t help.
+You can take our cataract quiz to find out if you already have cataracts starting (see above).
 More than 2 million people have Cataract Surgery each year in the United States.
 But thanks to advances in surgical procedures and technology, cataract surgery is not only is one of the most commonly performed procedures, it is also one of the safest.
 At Stahl Vision cataract surgery is done at our in-office surgery center as an outpatient procedure under local anesthesia in only a few hours.
-Cataracts are a natural part of the aging process, and if we all live long enough we will all eventually need cataract surgery.
+Cataracts are a natural part of the aging process, and if we all live long enough, we will all eventually need cataract surgery.
+There is no need to wait for the signs of cataracts to become severe, most people proceed with cataract surgery when the signs of the cataract become sufficient to bother them in their everyday life.

-Most often your eye doctor will see cataracts starting to form before you notice vision changes.
-You may find yourself feeling you need a change in your glasses, or find that the last change did not seem to help you see better.
+Most often your eye doctor will see signs of cataracts starting to form before you notice vision changes.
+You may find yourself feeling you need a change in your glasses or find that the last change did not seem to help you see better.
 This is because it is not your glasses, it is the cataract causing your vision to blur.
-Frequently, the first symptoms are glare with on-coming headlights or morning sunshine, difficultly driving at night, and blurry vision that does not improve with a change in glasses.
+Frequently, the first symptoms of cataracts are glare with on-coming headlights or morning sunshine, difficultly driving at night, and blurry vision that does not improve with a change in glasses.
 Eventually these problems progress to the point where we consider cataract surgery to improve our vision.
+If you don’t have signs of cataracts or symptoms of cataracts, then you likely don’t need cataract surgery yet.

 Before age 40 our lens is clear and flexible allowing us to focus on things at near.
 Even if you have had “good eyes” and “normal vision” all your life, your vision is likely to begin to change in a number of ways as we progress from our 40’s, to our 50’s and then our 60’s and beyond.
 The most obvious changes to our vision occur as a result of changes in the natural lens of the eye.